-In an interview on WebTV’s Islamic Finance Weekly Programme, he said that an improved regulatory environment is critical for the growth of takaful in Nigeria.
+In a recent interview on WebTV's Islamic Finance Weekly Programme, he said that an improved regulatory environment is critical for the growth of takaful in Nigeria.

-He noted that the National Insurance Commission (NAICOM), the key regulator of the insurance industry, is yet to review its guidelines for takaful.
+He noted that the National Insurance Commission (NAICOM), the key regulator of the insurance industry, is yet to review its guidelines for takaful, according to a report in ProShare.

 Looking at the opportunities in Islamic insurance, he identified the agriculture sector as a key driver of economic activities in the country, and thus there is the need to ensure there are insurance products for the sector.

-He added that the agricultural sector needs major attention from the Islamic insurance segment to help farmers.
+He added that the agricultural sector needs major attention from the Islamic insurance segment so that farmers will be helped.

 Another opportunity is the need for takaful education and training.
 Mr Abdulrasaq indicated that there are fewer than 10 professors of Islamic insurance in Nigeria.
 This academic area of study lacks deeper scholarly learning and contributions.
 Islamic insurance and Islamic banking in Nigeria are still poorly understood and operated.